Black and white portrait of a Raja Althaibani, a woman with dark hair, looking directly at the camera, with the word 'ABOUT' in bold at the bottom.

 RAJA ALTHAIBANI

-Raja Althaibani is a strategist and advisor working at the intersection of media, technology, and institutional systems.
-Her work focuses on information integrity, digital evidence, online harms, and narrative systems across the Middle East, North Africa (MENA), and global contexts.
+Raja Althaibani is a strategist, advisor, and writer working at the intersection of media, technology, evidence, and power.
+Her work focuses on information integrity, digital evidence, online harms, extremism, and narrative systems — with deep expertise across the Middle East, North Africa, and global crisis contexts.

 Languages: English, Arabic